capgems/istio-udemy/README.md

 ## Minikube Installation
-Follow minikube installation instructions according to your OS given at [__K8S Minikube__](https://kubernetes.io/docs/tasks/tools/install-kubectl). or through
+Follow minikube installation instructions according to your OS given at [__K8S Minikube__](https://kubernetes.io/docs/tasks/tools/install-kubectl).

+or through

-On Windows easily using [chocolatey](https://chocolatey.org/install) package manager using __choco install kubectl__
+On Windows easily using [chocolatey](https://chocolatey.org/install) package manager using __choco install minikube__

 ### How to start Minikube
-minikube start --memory 8192
+minikube start --memory 8192 , 4gb(4096) can also be used to start minikube, starting with 8gb to avoid any runtime issues while exercising the course scenarios.

 # The Course Architecture diagram
 TODO